Caleb1991/bertram_beans/README.md

 - ability to edit all items (coworkers/beverages/orders)
 - when removing a coworker, if they have any remaining cost burden, they must pay out and that is distributed to the remaining employees
 - when a beverage is removed, the affected coworkers are notified to select another drink
+- Admin mode where you can *strongly suggest* a certain user should be the one to pay (because they totally stole your parking spot)

 ## Assumptions When Creating This Product